rdkrish/a-board-game/README.md

 6. Go to http://localhost:8000 to play the game

+# Configuration

+Before starting the game server you can configure some of the parameters like size of the board, minimum number of players and block time.

+You can find these configurations in config.js file.
+Modify the config as you require and start the game server.

 # Docker

 For ease of deployment you can also start the game within a docker container.